(Back to Geography) (Back to contents)

 The city has a large fleet of streetcars, but they are all keda drawn.
 There is no tubeway system, but there are some gondola rides up to the hills surrounding the central city.
 They do not run during Nightday.

 The city is a little like Yclel-vi in appearance, huge shaftwoods provide most of the structure and a river winds around it.
-There are no canals thru the downtown area, no crystal layer to the buildings, not as much polish and far less electronics than you see in Kln, never mind Yclel-vi.
+There are no canals thru the downtown area, no crystal layer between the stone and the shaftwoods and not as much polish and far less electronics than you see in Kln, never mind Yclel-vi.

 Nightday is not quite as cold as Passar, but it is always below freezing.
 Businesses are open however, for work and for play, and the people here are willing to play.
 There are several unique sports, one is a mixture of hockey and curling that gets pretty rowdy and sometimes brings out the Instinct.
 There is one something like basketball.
 People participate, and/or watch professionals and bet heavily.